Nindenkawe/Bavuga_Nti_bavuga/sessionguide.md

     ```

 2.  **Launch the App:**
-    Our `run.sh` script makes this easy.
+    Our `start.sh` script makes this easy.
 The `--dev` flag activates this special mode.
     ```bash
     # Make the script executable (you only need to do this once)
     chmod +x start.sh